LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W04-D1-StylingWithCSS.md

-## Structural elements as CSS selectors
+## Semantic structural elements as CSS selectors

 These can be used as CSS rule selectors to provide a way to format a section of the page.
 For example: